Praveen Jayawickrama

 Perumapperuma Arachchige Kaveesha Praveen Jayawickrama (born 30 September 1998), normally known as Praveen Jayawickrama, is a professional Sri Lankan cricketer who plays for the national team in all three formats.
 He made his international debut for the Sri Lanka cricket team in April 2021.
-He had his education in St. Sebastian's College, Moratuwa. and Holy Cross College, Kaluthara.
+He had his education in St. Sebastian's College, Moratuwa. and Holy Cross College, Kalutara.

+In August 2024, he was charged with three counts of breaching the International Cricket Council's (ICC) Anti-Corruption Code for Participants.
+On 2 October 2024, the ICC banned Jayawickrama from all forms of cricket for one year, with six months of the ban suspended, after he admitted to breaching the code.

 Domestic career

 He made his first-class debut for Colts Cricket Club in the 2018–19 Premier League Tournament on 11 January 2019.
 Prior to his first-class debut, he was named in Sri Lanka's squad for the 2018 Under-19 Cricket World Cup.
 He made his List A debut on 15 December 2019, for Moors Sports Club in the 2019–20 Invitation Limited Over Tournament.
 He made his Twenty20 debut on 4 January 2020, for Moors Sports Club in the 2019–20 SLC Twenty20 Tournament.

 In August 2021, he was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.
 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.